ANTITANK GUNS PART 2:

 16

-Finnish soldiers quickly nicknamed these guns "Mulatti" (Mulato) after the combined structure from two guns of two different countries.
-Compared to other Finnish at-guns these were very good so they were issued to units located all over the frontline and saw had battles in frontline.
-In battles of summer of 1944 seven guns of this type were lost.
-Four of the lost guns belonged to 4th Army Corps (in Carelian Isthmus) and two belonged to Aunus Group (in northern shore of Lake Ladoga).
-After WW2 the remaining 39 guns remained in antitank-weapons inventory of Finnish Army until year 1986.
-They were also declared obsolete the same year.
+Finnish soldiers quickly nicknamed these guns "Mulatti" ("Mulato") due to them having structural desinging that combined parts from two guns manufactured by different countries.
+Compared to other Finnish at-guns at the time these guns were very powerful, so they were issued to units located all over the frontline and saw plenty of frontline combat.
+In battles of summer of 1944 seven of the guns were lost.
+Four of the lost guns belonged to 4th Army Corps (which fought in Carelian Isthmus) and two belonged to Aunus (Army) Group (which fought in northern shore of Lake Laatokka / Ladoga).
+After World War 2 the remaining 39 guns remained in antitank-weapons inventory of Finnish Army until being declared obsolete in year 1986.
+Apparently the guns did not see much post-war use - possibly due to their limited total number.
+After being declared obsote some of the guns were transferred to museum use, but most were scrapped in year 1988.

-Finnish manuals list two AP-shells for this gun: "75 pspkrv 59/66-ps" was old French M/1910 APHE-projectile loaded to 75 mm x 338R cartridge case while "75 psa - Vj4" had new AP projectile with 4 second tracer.
-However firing of "75 psa - Vj4" was recommended in extreme emergency only - gun carriage of 75 PstK/97-38 was not strong enough to endure lot of shooting with this ammunition.
-The recommended antitank ammunion were HEAT-shells.
-In Finland this meant ammunition with "75 hkr 42-18/24-38" (German 7.5 cm Gr.
-38 Hl/B) warheads capable achieving about 75-mm penetration from 60-degree point of impact.
+Finnish manuals list two armor piercing shells for this gun: 75 pspkrv 59/66-ps was old French M/1910 APHE-projectile loaded to 75 mm x 338R cartridge case, while 75 psa - Vj4 had new Finnish-manufactured APC-T (armor piercing capped tracer) projectile with 4 second tracer.
+However firing of "75 psa - Vj4" was recommended for extreme emergency only - gun carriage of 75 PstK/97-38 was not strong enough to endure lot of shooting with this ammunition.
+The recommended antitank ammunion for this gun was with HEAT-projectiles.
+In case of Finnish Army this meant ammunition with 75 hkr 42-18/24-38 (German 7.5 cm Gr.
+38 Hl/B) warheads capable achieving about 75-mm armour penetration with 60-degree point of impact.

 (75 mm antitank gun M/40)